vladmandic/face-api/README.md

 *Recommended for NodeJS projects*

-*Node: Face-API for NodeJS does not bundle TFJS due to binary dependencies that are installed during TFJS installation*
+*Node: FaceAPI for NodeJS does not bundle TFJS due to binary dependencies that are installed during TFJS installation*

 Install with: